louiemiranda/ev-tracking/README.md

 A System where people can track a shipping order in a form and return an estimated delivery date.
 This application will contain both frontend and API softwares.

 Built using Laravel, a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+Laravel takes the pain out of development by easing common tasks used in many web projects.

 ## Installation